lucas-gabrielll/ProjetoLP1/REUNIAO.md

 #Ações a serem tomadas

 Ação
--Registrar os pagamentos efetuados.
+- Registrar os pagamentos efetuados.

 Responsável
--Lucas Gabriel dos Santos Cardoso
+- Lucas Gabriel dos Santos Cardoso

 Ação